Family in tears after boy shot with BB gun at Tauranga Boys' College

 "The school's answer is that at lunchtime and breaks he can go into the school library to avoid those people."

-The college has also given him a card which he can show to a teacher to leave a class at any time if he feels unsafe.
+The college has also given him a card he can show a teacher to leave a class at any time if he feels unsafe.

 "All the kids see this ... it just makes him a better target."

-Mangan confirmed that two boys were suspended and then placed on "strict behaviour contracts" after the victim was held down by one and shot by the other in the leg with a plastic BB gun pallet.
+Mangan confirmed two boys were suspended and then placed on "strict behaviour contracts" after the victim was held down by one and shot by the other in the leg with a plastic BB gun pellet.

 The two boys apologised to the victim in writing, Mangan said.